Goldschmidt, Cardinals win 7-4 in Padres’ return to playoffs

 UP NEXT

 Cardinals: RHP Adam Wainwright (5-3, 3.15 ERA) is scheduled to start Game 2 on Thursday.
-The 39-year-old owns the Cardinals’ career marks for postseason games (27) and strikeouts (115) and is second in innings pitched (105 2/3) to Chris Carpenter (108).
-He made his career postseason debut at Petco Park in Game 1 of the 2006 NL Division Series and got the save in Game 2.
+The 39-year-old made his career postseason debut at Petco Park in Game 1 of the 2006 NL Division Series and got the save in Game 2.
 The Cardinals won the series 3-1 and went on to win the World Series.

 Padres: RHP Zach Davies (7-4, 2.73) is set to go for the Padres after Clevinger and Lamet were left off the wild-card roster.
 Davies made one appearance for Milwaukee in the 2018 NLCS against Los Angeles.